JoeAlexxxxx/3DLineReconstruction/README.md

   | Main_SfM.cpp        | Main function, make obj files   |
   | LineSweep.cpp, LineCluster.cpp | Implementation of the adaptive line clustering   |
   | triangulated3Dlines.cpp       | Implementation of the triangulation with geometry consistence    |

+## Features
+Accurate 3D line segment clustering  with the support of a probability model.
+Robust triangulation is achieved by a universal framework that refines the 3D line with various forms of geometric consistency.

 ## Install
 - One can use 3DLineResconstruction_code/CMakeLists.txt